*This post contains an affiliate link and I may receive a small commission if you click and buy. It won't cost you any extra*

 This book is full of brilliant insights into PDA.
 Parents and educators alike can learn from this book; it's a quick and easy AND invaluable read and I highly recommend it to everyone.

-"I'm Not Upside down, I'm Downside Up" is due to be released on the 21st April and is available for pre-order from Amazon now.
+"I'm Not Upside down, I'm Downside Up" is available from Amazon now.

 Delete